akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 # Akka Cluster Bootstrap

 Akka Cluster Bootstrap helps forming (or joining to) a cluster by using @ref:[Akka Discovery](../discovery/index.md) to discover peer nodes.
-It is an alternative to configuring  static `seed-nodes` in common dynamic deployment environments like on kubernetes or on AWS.
+It is an alternative to configuring static `seed-nodes` in common dynamic deployment environments such as on Kubernetes or AWS.

-It builds on the flexibility of Akka Discovery to make use of a range of different discovery mechanisms depending on the environment you want to run your cluster in.
+It builds on the flexibility of Akka Discovery, leveraging a range of discovery mechanisms depending on the environment you want to run your cluster in.

 ## Prerequisites